Slashing

 Different violations trigger different penalties:

 Attestation Violations: Validators signing two conflicting attestations (vouching for different blocks at the same height) are slashed.
-Severity: ~1% of stake, validator ejected from validator set.
+Severity typically results in a small percentage of stake lost, and the validator is ejected from the validator set.

 Block Proposal Violations: Proposing two conflicting blocks results in more severe slashing.
-Severity: ~1-3% of stake depending on circumstances.
+Severity typically results in a small percentage of stake lost depending on circumstances.

-Coordinated Attacks: If many validators are slashed simultaneously (suggesting coordinated attack or widespread bug), "correlation slashing" multiplies penalties.
-More validators slashed together, higher the individual penalty.
+Coordinated Attacks: If many validators are slashed simultaneously, "correlation slashing" multiplies penalties.
+More validators slashed together results in higher individual penalties.
 This incentivizes validators to monitor each other to prevent simultaneous violations.

 Inactivity Leaks: Prolonged offline periods don't technically slash but gradually reduce stake through inactivity penalties.
-After ~27 days offline, a validator loses ~33% of their stake, then gets removed.
+After a certain period offline, a validator loses a percentage of their stake and then gets removed.
 Not slashing per se, but similar economic punishment.

 The Economics of Slashing